wesny/unfold-plugin-django/README.rst

     pip install .

 You can also create a distributable Wheel of this module to include in distribution of your application.
-This module is not currently available via ``pip`` but is ready out of the box to be uploaded to [PyPi](https://pypi.python.org).
+This module is not currently available via ``pip`` but is ready out of the box to be uploaded to `PyPi <https://pypi.python.org>`_.

 USAGE
 -----